|Purpose:||Add, update, or delete files in a .ZIP archive|

 See also UNZIP.

 You can specify a pathname for ziparchive.
 If you don't provide an extension, and the filename as entered doesn't exist, ZIP adds ".zip".
 If you don't specify an operation, ZIP will default to Add.
-If you don't specify any arguments, ZIP will display its command dialog.

 ZIP will automatically use the Zip64 extensions if the archive is in Zip64 format.

 ZIP supports connected web folders.
 If an HTML file (i.e., with an .htm or .html extension) is zipped, ZIP will look for a folder in the same directory with the same name and an extension of ".files".
 If it is found, the .files directory will be added to the ZIP archive.

 |%_zip_errors||The number of errors|

 |/A:...||Select only those files that have the specified attribute(s) set.
 See Attribute Switches for information on the attributes which can follow /A:.
 Do not use /A: with @file lists.
 See @file lists for details.|

 You can specify /A:= to display a dialog to help you set individual attributes.

 |/F||Update only those files that currently exist in the zip file, and which are older than the files on disk.|